EricSlick/pq_post_office/README.md

 ## Development Log

 I'm not rushing this take home test and am trying out some tech that's new to me.
 I've never used Render before or Tailwind.
 I am only lightly familiar with Turbo/Stimulus.
-I started with the unfamiliar to get it right before moving to the familiar.
+I started with the unfamiliar to get it right before moving to the more familiar.
+So, I did a number of the requirements later in the project timeline.

 **11/28/2022**
 * Time: 2 hours(ish)